 The Windows 11 26H1 update is on its way, but will not be released on existing PCs.

-Microsoft has announced Windows 11 26H1, but the update is not intended for existing PCs.
+Microsoft has announced Windows 11 26H1, but as expected, the update is not intended for existing PCs.
 The new version will only appear on new devices with upcoming ARM chips, starting with systems based on Snapdragon X2 processors.

 Limited to new hardware

 Microsoft confirms in a blog post that Windows 11 26H1 is not a normal feature update for existing installations of 24H2 or 25H2.
 It is a platform release that is necessary to support the new ARM hardware.
-For the time being, only PCs with Qualcomm Snapdragon X2 Series processors will be delivered with Windows 11 26H1 as standard.
+For the time being, only PCs with Qualcomm Snapdragon X2 Series processors will come with Windows 11 26H1 as standard.
 The update is not available via Windows Update for current systems.

 According to Microsoft, Windows 11 will continue to follow the annual update rhythm.
 This means that Windows 11 26H2 is still scheduled for existing x86 and ARM PCs later this year.
 Version 26H1 is not an interim upgrade, but a separate basis to support new silicon platforms.